alettieri/itil-notes/ContinualServiceImprovement.md

 * Understand what to measure, why it is being measured and carefully define the successful outcome

 > Understand what we are working on improving
-> What are we measuring, analyzing and reporting on?
+> What are we measuring, analyzing and reporting on?1

 ### Scope